shepmaster/rust-ffi-omnibus/site/objects/index.md

 # Using Rust objects from other languages

-Let's create a Rust object that will tell us how many people live in each USA zip code.
+Let's create a Rust object that will tell us how many people live in each USA ZIP code.
 We want to be able to use this logic in other languages, but we only need to pass simple primitives like integers or strings across the FFI boundary.
 The object will have both mutable and immutable methods.
 Because we can not look inside the object, this is